gregcman/sucle/README.md

 :bomb:

-# 4 Reasons Why Your Life Will Change.
+# 5 Reasons Why Your Life Will Change.
 Or not.
 1. Want to improve your coding skills?
-You can code While Playing Minecraft
+You can code While Playing 'minecraft

-2. An Open Source license means no one can permanently screw things up.
-AKA Notch, Jeb, Mojang, and Microsoft.

-3. Been wanting to play Minecraft but can't afford it?
+2. Been wanting to play Minecraft but can't afford it?
 Well here you go.

+3. An Open Source license means no one can steal and destroy your items.
+AKA Notch, Jeb, Mojang, and Microsoft...

-4. Do you want to build the world of your dreams?
-That simply is not possible with other cube programs, due to both legal and technical reasons.
-Everything here is 100% Pure Common Lisp.
+4. Do you want to build the city of your dreams?
+To become the master of the world you inhabit and wreak destruction on the natural environment?
+Unfortunately cube programs all too often fail to give their users what they really want.
+Why?
+Because these cube programs are made by bad people with bad languages.
+What makes this repo different?
+Everything here is 100% Pure Free and Open Source Common Lisp.
 If you are not familiar with Common Lisp, do yourself a favor and [click here](http://www.lispworks.com/documentation/HyperSpec/Front/Contents.htm).